Shannen Doherty: Health problems and death

-In 1999, Doherty revealed she had been diagnosed with Crohn's disease.
+In 1999, Doherty revealed that she had been diagnosed with Crohn's disease.

-In March 2015, Doherty was diagnosed with breast cancer, which had spread to her lymph nodes.
+In March 2015, Doherty was diagnosed with stage III breast cancer, which had spread to her lymph nodes.
+According to Doherty, her employer at the time had failed to make her insurance payments on time, causing her coverage to lapse from 2014 to 2015, and resulting in the cancer not being diagnosed until it had already spread significantly.
 In February 2016, Doherty revealed that she was receiving anti-estrogen treatment to shrink the tumor and enable treatment by lumpectomy rather than mastectomy.
-Due to the presence of multiple tumors a lumpectomy was not possible, and a unilateral mastectomy was performed in May 2016.
+However, the presence of multiple tumors meant that a lumpectomy was not possible, and a unilateral mastectomy was performed in May 2016.
 Surgery revealed that some of the cancer cells may have spread beyond the lymph nodes.
 Because the cancer was more advanced than previously thought, Doherty underwent chemotherapy and radiotherapy following surgery.
 On April 29, 2017, Doherty announced that her cancer was in remission.